Don McLean: Other songs

 The American Pie album features a version of Psalm 137, titled "Babylon".
-The song is based on a canon by Philip Hayes and was arranged by McLean and Lee Hays (of The Weavers).
+The song is based on a canon by Philip Hayes and was arranged by McLean and Lee Hays of the Weavers.
 "Babylon" was performed in the Mad Men episode of the same name despite the fact that the song would not be released until 10 years after the time in which the episode is set.

 In 1981, McLean had an international number one hit with a version of the Roy Orbison classic "Crying".
 It was only after the record became a success overseas that it was released in the United States.
 The single hit reached number 5 on the Billboard Hot 100 in 1981.
 Orbison himself once described McLean as "the voice of the century", and in a subsequent re-recording of the song, Orbison incorporated elements of McLean's version.

-For the 1982 animated cult movie The Flight of Dragons, produced by Jules Bass and Arthur Rankin, Jr., McLean sang the opening theme.
+For the 1982 animated movie The Flight of Dragons, produced by Jules Bass and Arthur Rankin, Jr., McLean sang the opening theme.
 However, no soundtrack has ever been released.

-Another hit song associated with McLean (though never recorded by him) is "Killing Me Softly with His Song", which was inspired by Lori Lieberman after she, also a singer-songwriter, saw him singing his composition "Empty Chairs" in concert.
-Afterwards she shared it with her manager Norman Gimbel, who had long been searching for a way to use a phrase he had copied from a novel translated from Spanish, "killing me softly with his blues".
-Gimbel passed the lyrics to his songwriting partner Charles Fox who composed the music to "Killing Me Softly with His Song".
-Lieberman recorded the song and released it in 1972.
-This initial version was heard by Roberta Flack who recorded it with slight changes to create a number one hit.
-Two decades later it was recorded by the Fugees who had another hit.
+Another hit song associated with McLean (though never recorded by him) is singer-songwriter Lori Lieberman's "Killing Me Softly with His Song"; Lieberman was inspired by hearing McLean in concert performing his song "Empty Chairs".
+Afterwards she shared her reaction with her manager, Norman Gimbel, who had long been searching for a way to use a phrase he had copied from a novel translated from Spanish, "killing me softly with his blues".
+Gimbel passed the lyrics to his songwriting partner Charles Fox, who in turn composed the music to "Killing Me Softly with His Song".
+Lieberman recorded the song (now credited to Gimbel and Fox) and released it in 1972.
+This initial version was heard by Roberta Flack, who recorded it with slight changes to create a number-one hit.
+Two decades later it was recorded by the Fugees, who had another hit.